Olympus Academy Trust

 What we are looking for

-We are looking for ambitious trainee teachers who are passionate and enthusiastic about wanting to become teachers and have a desire to work with young people of all abilities in your chosen age range.
+We are looking for creative and dynamic individuals who can motivate and inspire young people, as well as ambitious trainee teachers who are passionate and enthusiastic about working with young people.
 Resilience and determination, self-awareness and willingness to learn through success and mistakes are essential personal attributes for a career in teaching.

 We expect applicants to come from a wide range of backgrounds and, therefore, with a wide range of skills.
 This is a strength of the programme as it allows us to use your differences so that you can learn from one another.
-Some trainee teachers will be coming straight from a first degree, some will be making a fairly early career change, some will be returning to study and work after spending time bringing up children and some will be changing career later in life.
+Some trainee teachers will be coming straight from a first degree, some will be making an early career change, some will be returning to study and work after spending time bringing up children and some will be changing career later in life.
 All are very welcome and we believe our School Direct Programme is enriched by this variety.

 Charlotte's story - A case study